JJ/hoborg/text/text.md

 they call *red* gauchos.
 That's why I did not have other way out that stick with them when sticking needed to be done.

+That was usually at lunchtime or when any food was served.
+As was done in the army, we went to the mess tent, lined for food and went to a table to eat.
+What?
+No, I haven't been in the army, in no army, indeed.
+How do I know about that?
+People talk, you know.

+As a matter of fact, somebody told me that in the table where we gauchos sat.
+There was Jay, who had actually fought in the patriotic war and transferred to the circus, and now took care of animals, Bill and Vince, two roustabouts that helped with anything that was needed, and Gina, who rode horses.

+And sometimes, Rufus the mechanical man man, the one that took care of the mech, Rufus three-M himself, joined us.
+He couldn't have been born into the circus, no mechanical men in the previous generation, no way.

 Clown act
 -------------